-light-4j is aiming microservices and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
-It is based on Undertow Core Http server and depending on minimum third party libraries.
+The light-4j is aiming microservices, and it has to be high throughput, low latency, light-weight and address a lot of cross-cutting concerns at the same time.
+It is based on Undertow Core Http server and depending on minimum third-party libraries.

-Here is a list of architecture decisions for the framework:
+Here is a list of architecture decisions for the platform:

 Designed for microservices that can be dockerized and deployed within containers.

 Base on pure HTTP without JavaEE as it has too many problems and is declining.

 Security first design with OAuth2 integration and distributed verification with the embedded distributed gateway.

 The platform handles the coarse-grained authorization with scopes and fine-grained authorization with custom claims.

 How to handler distributed transaction in microservices.